line/armeria/site/src/sphinx/server-annotated-service.rst

         public HttpResponse hello() { ... }
     }

-There are 5 PathMapping_ types provided for describing a path.
+There are 5 :api:`PathMapping` types provided for describing a path.

 - Exact mapping, e.g. ``/hello`` or ``exact:/hello``